Zenodeon/DungBuild/README.md

 Note : Player Input will not be Arrurate while world generates.

-Press Alt + F4 To Exit While In Game, lol
+Press Alt + F4 To Exit While In Game, lol.
-WSAD , Sprint | Controls
+WSAD , Sprint | Controls.
 " ` " or " ~ " To Drop down after the world Generates.

 InGame Shots